shinyquagsire23/monado/doc/writing-a-new-driver.md

 Depending on whether your device can be created from a detected USB HID device, you will also need to implement either @ref xrt_auto_prober or a function matching the prototype for @ref xrt_prober_entry::found.
 See below for more details.

-## Other Relevant Components

-The components you will be interacting with is @ref st_prober to find the hardware devices and setup a working system, along with the @ref aux code that provides various helpers.
-It is convention in Monado for interfaces to allow full, complete control of anything a device might want to modify/control, and to provide helper functionality in @ref aux to simplify implementation of the most common cases.

 ## Probing